 What is edge computing and how do we employ it?

-The first use of edge computing started with content delivery networks (CDNs) in the late 1990s that served web, audio and video content from edge servers that were deployed close to users.
-In the early 2000s, the edge servers evolved to host applications and application components such as dealer locators, shopping carts, real-time data aggregators and ad insertion engines.
-More advanced applications include connected and autonomous cars, smart cities, smart industry and home automation.
+The first use of edge computing started with content delivery networks (CDNs) in the late 1990s, which served web, audio, and video content from edge servers that were deployed close to users.
+In the early 2000s, the edge servers evolved to host applications and application components such as dealer locators, shopping carts, real-time data aggregators, and ad insertion engines.
+More advanced applications include connected and autonomous cars, smart cities, smart industry, and home automation.

 Edge computing benefits